-On January 01, 2021, the athletes who will be eligible will receive the link to proceed with the registration.
-The registration can be regularized by January 10, 2021.
+On 01 January 2021, the athletes who are entitled to it will receive the link to proceed with the registration.
+Registration can be regularized by January 23, 2021.

 assistance and refreshments along the route and at the end of the race